IT - Master of Science (MSc) in Business Administration and Information Systems

-(16) The activities in the third semester need to be in correspondence with the overall objective of the study program.
-Thus, there needs to be progression in the learning curve and elements that point forward to the thesis in the 4th semester.
+(17) The activities at third semester need to be in correspondence with the overall objective of the study program.
+Thus, there the needs to be progression in the learning curve and elements that point forward to the thesis at 4th semester.

-(19) At third semester, research, group, and company internships can be approved as electives for up to 15 ECTS credits.
+(24) At third semester, research, group, and company internships can be approved as electives for up to 15 ECTS credits.
 The Study Board sets specific criteria for the approval of internships.
-The criteria are available on the student intranet: https://studentcbs.sharepoint.com/sites/ChoicesAndOptions/SitePages/en/Academic-internship.aspx
+The criteria are availablefrom https://e-campus.dk/studium/studiehjemmesider/kandidat/cand.merc.it/intership

 Additional specific regulations

-(23) The Study Board may decide not to establish an elective if too few students enrol for it.
+(27) The Study Board may decide not to establish an elective or concentration if too few students enrol for it.

-(24) The teaching format in the programme is a mix of lectures, workshops, supervision and online learning.
-Active and engaged use of new technologies, among these information and communication technologies, is an essential part of the teaching format.
+(28) The teaching format in the programme is a mix of lectures, workshops, and supervision.
+Active and engaged use of new technologies, among these information and communication technologies, is essential part of the teaching format.